Solomon Thomas

-Solomon Christopher Thomas (born August 26, 1995) is an American football defensive tackle for the New York Jets of the National Football League (NFL).
-He played college football at Stanford and was drafted third overall by the San Francisco 49ers in the 2017 NFL Draft.
+Solomon Christopher Thomas (born August 26, 1995) is an American professional football defensive tackle for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Stanford Cardinal and was selected third overall by the San Francisco 49ers in the 2017 NFL draft.
+He has also played in the NFL for the Las Vegas Raiders and New York Jets.

-Early years
+Early life

 Thomas was born in Chicago, Illinois, on August 26, 1995.
 Thomas and his family moved to Sydney, Australia when he was two years old, where he lived for five years.
 He attended Coppell High School in Coppell, Texas.
 He had 78 tackles and 12.5 sacks as a senior and 89 tackles with 8.5 sacks as a junior.
-He was rated as a four-star recruit and was ranked among the top players in his class.
+Thomas was rated as a four-star recruit and was ranked among the top players in his class.
 He committed to Stanford University to play college football.

 College career

-After redshirting his first year at Stanford in 2014, Thomas played in all 14 games in 2015, starting six, and had 39 total tackles, 10.5 tackles-for-loss, and 3.5 sacks.
-In recognition of his successful 2015 season, he was named as an honorable mention All-Pac-12 selection.
-In 2016, Thomas played and started all 13 games and had 62 total tackles with 15.0 TFL and 8.0 sacks.
+After redshirting his first year with the Stanford Cardinal in 2014, Thomas played in all 14 games in 2015, starting six, and had 39 total tackles, 10.5 tackles-for-loss, and 3.5 sacks.
+In recognition of his successful 2015 season, he was named as an honorable mention All-Pac-12 Conference selection.
+In 2016, Thomas played and started all 13 games and had 62 total tackles with 15.0 tackles-for-loss and 8.0 sacks.
 Thomas was named first team All-Pac-12 and won the Morris Trophy.
-Following the 2016 season, Thomas declared his intentions to enter the 2017 NFL Draft.
+Following the 2016 season, Thomas declared his intentions to enter the 2017 NFL draft.

 Professional career

-Combine
+Pre-draft

 Coming out of Stanford, Thomas was projected to be a first round pick by the majority of analysts and scouts.
-He was invited to the NFL Scouting Combine, but only chose to participate in the bench, 40-yard dash, vertical, and broad jump.
+He was invited to the NFL Scouting Combine, but only chose to participate in the bench press, 40-yard dash, vertical jump, and broad jump.
 On March 23, 2017, Thomas attended Stanford's pro day, but opted to stand on his combine numbers and only performed positional drills.
 He was ranked the second best defensive end (behind Myles Garrett) by NFLDraftScout.com, ESPN, and Sports Illustrated.